If you would like to check out some testimonials from people who have used our services, please go on over to the testimonials page.

 The needs of blind students of music are unique.
 Parents need to be informed of what is available for their children in the area of music education, and educators must have access to specialized materials and how to use them.
 Not all teachers of music are knowledgeable of the braille music code.
 They should, however, encourage braille music literacy at the earliest levels.
 MENVI provides a network of information as well as a resource guide to braille music and the teaching of blind children and adults.

-Membership in MENVI provides you with a regular journal of what's going on in music education at SCCM and other sources that we are able to gather.
+Membership in MENVI provides you with a link to a regular journal of what's going on in music education.
 Registered members are provided with a complete Membership Roster listing all contact information.
 The News Journal includes experiences shared by blind musicians, parents, students, and their teachers.

 There is no cost to join our group, only a sincere interest and belief that music is not merely a luxury or a "frill" in education, but a powerful and necessary tool for growth.